 Over time, these comedones (blackheads) can cause inflammation around the affected pore.
 Sebum, an oily substance secreted from glands in your skin, and bacteria build up behind these comedones, creating what most recognize as a pimple.

 In more severe cases, cysts or nodules can form deep within the layers of the skin.
-Often, severe acne is characterized by very red, inflamed, and sometimes painful lumps.
+Often, a severe case is characterized by very red, inflamed, and sometimes painful lumps.

-For many women, changing hormone levels will affect the severity of acne, particularly during menstruation or during pregnancy.
+For many women, changing hormone levels will affect the severity of pimples, particularly during menstruation or during pregnancy.